1EdTech/openbadges-specification/ob_v3p0/impl/migrating.md

     }
     </pre>

-    Also you need two JSON schemas, as detailed befor.
-The existing extension JSON schema doesn't work, as it defines the attributes at the root level, while we need to define them for the `Achievement` and `AchievementCredential`` entity.
+    Also you need two JSON schemas, as detailed before.
+The existing extension JSON schema doesn't work, as it defines the attributes at the root level, while we need to define them for the `Achievement` and `AchievementCredential` entities.

     <pre class="json example"
         title="GeoLocation OB 3.0 JSON Schema for AchievementCredential"